Jharmony/Weavers-Resources/PermaHacks2.md

 >
 > **Rules:**
 >
-> - All projects submitted for the other bounties are  automatically entered for the grand prize bounty.
+> - All projects submitted for the other bounties are  automatically entered for the "Finalist Prizing" grand prize bounty.
 > - You may work in teams of up to 3 Hackers, who must all be  registered for the hackathon.
-> - You may only submit one entry for this Developer Bounty, but > you may submit entries for other bounties as well.
+> - You may only submit one entry for this Developer Bounty, but you may submit entries for other bounties as well.
 > - Everything you submit must be your original work, created  during the Weavers Hackathon Event (October 23rd - Novermber  6th 2024).
 We will not accept links to previously created content, even if you are the author of the work.
 > - The majority of your project must be hosted on Arweave.
 > - You may use open-source libraries, AI, and other fair use assets to assist in development and world design.